Why You Should Be Wary of Prescription Drugs

 • 84% of cocaine

 So, why is there a trend between mental illness and substance abuse?
+The most common answer is people use drugs and alcohol to self-medicate from their condition. ¹⁰

 Natural Supplements

-• Anxiety: Ashwagandha, Chamomile, Kava Kava, Lavender, Lemon Balm Passionflower, Rhodiola Rosea, Valerian Root
+• Anxiety – Ashwagandha, Chamomile, Kava Kava, Lavender, Lemon Balm Passionflower, Rhodiola Rosea, Valerian Root

 • Bipolar Disorder: Choline, Inositol, N-Acetylcysteine, Omega-3 Fatty Acids, Rhodiola Rosea, S-Adenosylmethionine, St. John’s Wort